Piers Gaveston Society

 The Piers Gaveston Society, or Piers Gav for short, is a dining club founded in 1977 at the University of Oxford.
 It is named in honour of Piers Gaveston, favourite of King Edward II of England.
-In recent years, parties run by the society have been the focus of increased tabloid news coverage.
+In recent years, parties run by the society have been the focus of increased tabloid news coverage revolving around lurid allegations of debauched behaviour, such as Piggate.

 History

 The Piers Gaveston Society was founded in 1977 by a group of friends that included the brewery heir Valentine Guinness (younger son of the 3rd Baron Moyne).
 It was then limited to 12 male members.
 In 1986, an article of The Washington Post claimed Count Gottfried von Bismarck was a member of the Society and described the club as "originally an all-gay group [where] the rules say members have to dress in drag and parade openly in public".

 The Society was first brought into the spotlight in 1983 after photos of the ball at the Park Lane Hotel leaked to the public, including photos of the young actor Hugh Grant.